-2010-2011 Academic Calendar
+2014-2015 Academic Calendar

-FALL QUARTER

-September 27 - December 10, 2010
+FALL QUARTER September 22 - December 6, 2014

-A u ø u SI u 5 u 0

-Fall Tuition Due

-September
+- •

+Se ptember

-6 Labor Day (Seminary closed)
+1 Labor Day (Seminary closed)

+8 Fall Tuition and Fees Due

-18 New Student Orientation/Registration
+13 New Student Orientation

-27 Classes Begin
+22 Classes Begin

-October
+26 Last Day to Add a Class

+26 Last Day to Drop a Class and Receive a 100% Tuition Refund

+O ctober

 1 Winter Quarter Syllabi Due to Dean's Office

-1 Last Day to Add Classes; Drop Classes and Receive 100% Tuition Refund

-8 Last Day to Drop Class and Receive 80% Tuition Refund

-8 Board of Trustees meeting

-Last Day to Drop Class and Receive 50% Tuition Refund

-(Note: After this date, no tuition will be refunded for dropped classes)

-November

-5 Final Day to Register for Winter 2010 Classes - \$115 Registration Fee Due late fee)

-(Note: Any registration and/or fee payments after this day will incur a \$50

-22-26 Thanksgiving Break (No classes will be held) 25-26 Thanksgiving Holiday (Seminary closed)

-December

-Winter Tuition DueEnd of Fall Quarter

-10 Last Day to Contest Grade from Summer Term

-24-31 Christmas Break (Seminary closed until Monday, Jan.
-3)

-WINTER QUARTER

-January 10 - March 18, 2011

-January

-New Student Orientation/Registration Classes Begin Spring Syllabi Due to Dean's Office Last Day to Add Classes, Drop Classes and Receive 100% Tuition Refund Martin Luther King, Jr. Day (Seminary closed) Last Day to Drop a Class and Receive 80% Tuition Refund Last Day to Drop a Class and Receive 50% Tuition Refund

-(Note: After this date, no tuition will be refunded for dropped classes)

-February

-Final Day to Register for Spring 2011 Courses - \$115 Registration Fee Due late fee)

-(Note: Any registration and/or fee payments after this day will incur a \$50

-March

-Spring Tuition DueEnd of Winter Quarter

-18 Last Day to Contest a Grade from Fall Quarter

-21-25 Spring Break (no classes will be held)

-SPRING QUARTER

-March 28 - June 3, 2011

-March

-26 New Student Orientation/Registration

-28 Classes Begin

-April

-Last Day to Add Classes, Drop Classes and Receive 100% Tuition Refund

-1 Summer and Fall Syllabi Due to Dean's Office

-8 Last Day to Drop a Class and Receive 80% Tuition Refund 15 Last Day to Drop a Class and Receive 50% Tuition Refund

-(Note: After this date, no tuition will be refunded for dropped classes)

-22 Good Friday (Seminary closed)

-29 Final Day to Register for Summer 2011 Classes (Tuition and Fees Due)

-29 Final Day to Register for Fall 2011 Classes (Fees Due)

-(Note: Any registrations after this date will incur a \$50 late fee)

-May

-Last Day to Contest a Grade from Winter Quarter

-Grade Submission (pass/fail indication) for 2011 Graduates

-Graduate's Accounts Must be Cleared with Library and Business Office

-30 Memorial Day Observed (Seminary closed)

-June

-3 End of Spring Quarter

-4 Graduation

-24 Grades Due for Spring Quarter
+3 Last Day to Drop a Class and Receive a 80% Tuition Refund

+10 Last Day to Drop Class and Receive 50% Tuition Refund

+17-18 (Note: After this date, no tuition will be refunded for dropped classes) Board of Trustees Meeting

+N ovember

+7 Final Day to Register for Winter 2015 Classes

+(Note: A \$100 late fee will be charged for registrations received after this date)

+24-28 Thanksgiving Break (No classes will be held)

+27-28 Thanksgiving Holiday (Seminary closed)

+D ecember

+5 Winter Tuition Due

+6 End of Fall Quarter

+6 Last Day to Contest Grade from Summer Term

+22 Fall Grades Due

+24-Jan.
+2 Christmas Break (Seminary Closed)

+W INTER Q UARTER January 12 - March 23, 2015

+Ja nuary

+5 Spring Quarter Syllabi Due to Dean's Office

+anuary 5 Spring Quarter Syllabi Due to Dean's Office 5-9 Pre-term Intensive Class 12 Classes Begin 16 Last Day to Add Classes 16 Last Day to Drop a Class and Receive a 100% Tuition Refund 19 Martin Luther King, Jr. Day (Seminary closed) 23 Last Day to Drop a Class and Receive a 80% Tuition Refund 30 Last Day to Drop a Class and Receive a 50% Tuition Refund (Note: After this date, no tuition will be refunded for dropped classes) 30-31 Board of Trustees Meeting

+February 20 Final Day to Register for Spring 2015 Classes (Note: A \$100 late fee will be charged for registrations received after this date) March 13 23 23 24-April 5 Spring Tuition and Fees Due Winter Quarter Classes End Last Day to Contest a Grade from Fall Quarter Spring Break (no classes will be held) SPRING QU ARTER April 6 - June 12, 2015 April 3 6 10 10 10 17 24 Good Friday (Seminary Closed) Classes Begin Last Day to Add a Class Last Day to Drop a Class and Receive a 100% Tuition Refund Winter Grades Due Last Day to Drop a Class and Receive a 80% Tuition Refund Last Day to Drop a Class and Receive a 50% Tuition Refund (Note: After this date, no tuition will be refunded for dropped classes) May 8 8 15 15 25 Final Day to Register for Summer 2015 Classes (Tuition and Fees Due) Final Day to Register for Fall 2015 Classes (Registration Fee Due) (Note: A \$100 late fee will be charged for registrations received after this date) Grade Submission (pass/fail indication) for 2015 Graduates Graduate's Library and Business Office Accounts Must be Cleared Memorial Day Observed (Seminary closed) June 11-12 12 12 13 Board of Trustees Meeting Spring Quarter Classes End Last Day to Contest a Grade from Winter Term Graduation

+Spring Grades Due